Charlottetown

 Keeping costs down on campus

 Enwave helps create comfortable environments for students and staff at the University of Prince Edward Island’s campus.
-District energy is more reliable and cost-effective than traditional heating alternatives especially for energy-intensive buildings like the Chi-Wan Young Sports Centre – a massive facility with swimming pools, ice rinks, a cafeteria, day care and fitness centre.
+District energy can be more reliable and cost-effective than traditional heating alternatives, especially for energy-intensive buildings.

-The environmental benefits of district energy add up for PEI with lower emissions through reduced fuel oil use for heating and power and a 90% reduction in the volume of waste sent to landfill.
+The environmental benefits of district energy add up for PEI with lower emissions through reduced methane from landfilled waste, reduced use of fuel oil use for heat and power, and a 90% reduction in the volume of black cart waste sent to landfill.

 Facilities